scottdorman/scottdorman.github.io/_posts/2012/2012-02-24-teched-for-novices-2012-edition.md

 ![](/img/posts{{ page.path | remove: '_posts' | remove: '.md' }}/myTechEdLogo1_3.jpg)

-In 2007, Microsoft introduced Virtual Tech·Ed, which was the "one-stop" shop to extend the TechEd experience before, during, and after the event.
+In 2007, Microsoft introduced Virtual TechEd, which was the "one-stop" shop to extend the TechEd experience before, during, and after the event.
 This has subsequently been replaced by myTechEd, which has both an [online portal](http://northamerica.msteched.com/myportal) and a [Windows Phone app](http://www.windowsphone.com/en-us/apps/10051734-a87d-e011-986b-78e7d1fa76f8).
 If you don't have a Windows Phone (**you should [get one](http://www.microsoft.com/windowsphone/en-US/buy/7/default.aspx)!**) you can use the [myTechEd Mobile Web](http://m.myteched.com/) site.
 Using myTechEd, you can quickly:

 *   Identify other attendees with whom you would like to meet
 *   Share information about yourself and your background